 This is an important point for professional chefs as well as for cooks at home.
 The way we plan the menu is essential for making the cooking process as easy as possible.

 Designing a menu that allows for dishes to be prepared and cooked well in advance has a huge advantage when it comes to service time.
-This is an important part of the Sous chef Opens in a new tab.and head chefsOpens in a new tab. job.
+This is an important part of the Sous chef and head chefs job.

 Here’s an example of what we are talking about when selecting veg to accompany a roast dinner.

-• We can choose boiled carrots, broccoli, green beans and peas.
+- We can choose boiled carrots, broccoli, green beans and peas.
 However the problem is that these are all choices which take different lengths of time to cook and are all fighting for space on the stove top.

-• Instead, if we choose to do roasted carrots (can be placed in the oven and forgotten about for a long time), braised red cabbage (can be cooked the day before and re-heated for service), cauliflower cheese (another dish that can be prepped in advanced and cooked in the oven, and peas (a quick 5 mins in boiling water and done).
+- Instead, if we choose to do roasted carrots (can be placed in the oven and forgotten about for a long time), braised red cabbage (can be cooked the day before and re-heated for service), cauliflower cheese (another dish that can be prepped in advanced and cooked in the oven, and peas (a quick 5 mins in boiling water and done).

-• In the second menu we have removed much of the last minute work.
+- In the second menu we have removed much of the last minute work.
 Utilising the oven gives us a larger margin for error and these dish options allow much of the prep work to be done well in advance.

 In a professional kitchen we would simply keep the braised cabbage warm during service and serve up portions as required.
 Far easier than cooking all the veg to order and no quality or flavour sacrificed in the process!